bigov/wft/README.md

 **It's all!!**

-For more information on using this wft-lib, see the example file "wft/sample/main.cpp".
+Detailed information you can see in the example file "wft/sample/main.cpp".